Bob Geldof: The Boomtown Rats

-He returned to Ireland in 1975 and became the lead singer of the Boomtown Rats, a rock group closely linked with the punk movement.
-In 1978, The Boomtown Rats had their first No. 1 single in the UK with "Rat Trap", the first new wave chart-topper in Britain.
+Geldof returned to Ireland in 1975 and became the lead singer of the Boomtown Rats, a rock group closely linked with the punk movement.
+In 1978, the Boomtown Rats had their first No. 1 single in the UK with "Rat Trap", the first new wave chart-topper in Britain.
 In 1979, they gained international attention with their second UK No. 1, "I Don't Like Mondays".
 This song was both successful and controversial.
 Geldof had written it in the aftermath of Brenda Ann Spencer's attempted massacre at an elementary school in San Diego, California, in 1979.
-In 1980, The Boomtown Rats released the album Mondo Bongo.
+In 1980, the Boomtown Rats released the album Mondo Bongo.

 Geldof became known as a colourful interview subject.
 The Boomtown Rats' first appearance on Ireland's The Late Late Show saw Geldof as deliberately brusque to host Gay Byrne and during his interview, he attacked Irish politicians and the Catholic Church, which he described as "a form of social repression" and blamed for many of the country's problems.
 He responded to nuns in the audience who tried to shout him down by saying they had "an easy life with no material worries in return for which they gave themselves body and soul to the church".
 He also criticised Blackrock College, where he had been beaten by the priests.
-The interview, which "lit a fire under Ireland's youth", caused uproar, making it impossible for The Boomtown Rats to play in Ireland again.
+The interview, which "lit a fire under Ireland's youth", caused uproar, making it impossible for the Boomtown Rats to play in Ireland again.

-In January 2013, Geldof announced that The Boomtown Rats would be reforming to play together for the first time since 1986 at that year's Isle of Wight Festival in June.
+In January 2013, Geldof announced that the Boomtown Rats would be reforming to play together for the first time since 1986 at that year's Isle of Wight Festival in June.
 They subsequently announced further tour dates and released a new CD Back to Boomtown: Classic Rats Hits.